-- 4.1 Until the Bonds are repaid in accordance with these Conditions, interest on the principal amount of the Bonds outstanding from time to time shall accrue at the Interest Rate, calculated annually on 31 October in each year. - 4.2 Interest shall be calculated on the basis of the actual number of days elapsed in the relevant period and a 365 day year.
-For those who apply thereafter in the event that CBS allows application for Bonds after 30th September in any year, interest shall accrue from the date of issue of their Bond(s) or the Start Date if specified in the Offer. - 4.3 Those Bondholders who do not exercise their option to redeem their Bond(s) under Condition 2 shall, within 30 days of the 31 October, be paid the interest accrued on their Bonds up to and including that date and interest shall continue to accrue on the principal amount of their Bonds at the Interest Rate, calculated annually on 31 October in each year.
-This Condition 5.3 shall apply to each subsequent anniversary of 31 October until the earlier of the Bondholder exercising his option under Condition 2, CBS exercising its option under Condition 3 or 31 October 2025.
+4.1 Until the Bonds are repaid in accordance with these Conditions, interest on the principal amount of the Bonds outstanding from time to time shall accrue at the Interest Rate, calculated annually on 31 October in each year.

+4.2 Interest shall be calculated on the basis of the actual number of days elapsed in the relevant period and a 365 day year.
+For those who apply thereafter in the event that CBS allows application for Bonds after 30th September in any year, interest shall accrue from the date of issue of their Bond(s) or the Start Date if specified in the Offer.

+4.3 Those Bondholders who do not exercise their option to redeem their Bond(s) under Condition 2 shall, within 30 days of the 31 October, be paid the interest accrued on their Bonds up to and including that date and interest shall continue to accrue on the principal amount of their Bonds at the Interest Rate, calculated annually on 31 October in each year.
+This Condition 4.3 shall apply to each subsequent anniversary of 31 October until the earlier of the Bondholder exercising his option under Condition 2, CBS exercising its option under Condition 3 or 31 October 2025.

-- 4.4 If CBS fails to pay any amount of interest or principal on any Bond when such amount is due, interest at the rate applicable under these Conditions plus 1% per annum shall accrue on the unpaid amount from the due date until the date of payment. - 4.5 Interest on any Bonds repaid by CBS in accordance with these Conditions shall cease to accrue as from the date of such repayment. - 4.6 The payments of principal, interest or other sums payable by CBS in respect of the Bonds may be paid by: - (a) electronic transfer in immediately available cleared funds on the due date for payment, to the account specified for the purpose by the Bondholder in writing to CBS or its agent; or - (b) in the absence of such notification, by cheque, warrant or bankers' draft made payable to and sent to the registered address of the Bondholder or made payable to such person and sent to such address as the registered holder may in writing direct.
-NOTE: Amounts less than £5.00 will be added to next year's interest payment.
-No interest will accrue on these amounts. - 4.7 Every such cheque, warrant or bankers' draft shall be sent on or before the due date for payment and may be sent through the post at the risk of the registered Bondholder.
-Payment of the cheque, warrant or bankers' draft shall be a good discharge to CBS. - 4.8 All payments of principal, interest or other moneys to be made by CBS shall be made after any deductions or withholdings for or on account of any present or future taxes required to be deducted or with held from such payments.
+4.4 If CBS fails to pay any amount of interest or principal on any Bond when such amount is due, interest at the rate applicable under these Conditions plus 1% per annum shall accrue on the unpaid amount from the due date until the date of payment.

+4.5 Interest on any Bonds repaid by CBS in accordance with these Conditions shall cease to accrue as from the date of such repayment.

+4.6 The payments of principal, interest or other sums payable by CBS in respect of the Bonds may be paid by:

+(a) electronic transfer in immediately available cleared funds on the due date for payment, to the account specified for the purpose by the Bondholder in writing to CBS or its agent; or

+(b) in the absence of such notification, by cheque, warrant or bankers' draft made payable to and sent to the registered address of the Bondholder or made payable to such person and sent to such address as the registered holder may in writing direct.
+CBS may elect not to make a payment of any amounts that is less than £5.00 and such an amount will be added to the following year's due interest payment.
+No interest shall accrue on such amount.

+4.7 Every such cheque, warrant or bankers' draft shall be sent on or before the due date for payment and may be sent through the post at the risk of the registered Bondholder.
+Payment of the cheque, warrant or bankers' draft shall be a good discharge to CBS.
+4.8 All payments of principal, interest or other moneys to be made by CBS shall be made after any deductions or withholdings for or on account of any present or future taxes required to be deducted or with held from such payments.
+CBS may elect not to make a payment of any amounts that is less than £5.00 and such an amount will be added to the following year's due interest payment.
+No interest shall accrue on such amount.
+4.9 It is agreed that different terms and interest arrangements may apply to each of the Total Bonds.